 Not On Call

-I have found myself in addition to managing my family’s needs and responsibilities in being totally all accessible at times which to can be exhausting.
+I have found myself in addition to managing my family’s needs and responsibilities in being totally all accessible at times which too can be exhausting.
 The balancing act of motherhood with family, work, friends, and other relationships can be equally demanding.
 I don’t want to be absent or aloof to my loved ones or friends’ needs, but sometimes I feel on call for that as well.
 There are times where honestly you’re struggling yourself in wanting to give of yourself, but there’s not much to give out.
 We pride ourselves as women and mothers in being the on call “selfless friend” that will be able to leap mountains in answering every message, call, text, and to respond with the most comforting advice.
 We feel that we are not at our best unless we place everyone else’s needs or wants before ourselves.
-In truth, being an attentive friend is admirable, and I try my best to be that, but there are also times where it’s ok to replenish yourself in thought so that you can offer that sincere advice as a friend, be attentive to their needs without treading off in thought because of thoughts of person distractions, and miss one another just a bit so there are genuinely things to catch up with than the usual norm.
+In truth, being an attentive friend is admirable, and I try my best to be that.
+I must admit though that there are also times where I know I need to replenish myself in thought so that I can offer that sincere advice as a friend, be attentive to their needs without treading off in thought because of thoughts of personal distractions, and to miss one another just a bit so there are genuinely things to catch up with than the usual norm.
 I don’t place the unrealistic expectations for my friends to be on call for my every need or nuance in giving them grace to replenish, and I pray to cultivate friendships that can offer that grace as well.

 A Few Treats & Gifts For Mom